Customer Experience Strategy – Pulse Check

-Most organizations are interested in developing a customer experience strategy because they are grappling with how to improve enterprise wide Customer Satisfaction (Csat).
-In fact, SQM research shows that the majority (75%) of organizations’ enterprise wide Csat (top box rating response) is at the poor to average performance level.
-Furthermore, only 4% of organizations are performing at the world class enterprise wide Csat level of 80% (top box rating response).
+Most organizations are interested in developing a customer experience strategy because they are grappling with improving enterprise-wide Customer Satisfaction (Csat).
+In fact, SQM research shows that the majority (75%) of organizations’ enterprise-wide Csat (top box rating response) is at the poor to average performance level.
+Furthermore, only 4% of organizations perform at the world class enterprise-wide Csat level of 80% (top box rating response).

 Organizations’ Enterprise-Wide Csat

 SQM’s experience has shown that many organizations struggle with strategy design and execution of customer experience (CX).
 However, most organizations state that they have a formal or informal enterprise-wide CX strategy.
 In fact, SQM’s research shows that 54% of organizations say that they have an enterprise-wide CX strategy, and 33% state that their CX strategy is in progress.

 However, most CX strategy design and execution efforts fail or do not meet the organization’s expectations.
 Clearly, CX strategies with poor design and execution lead to higher costs and lower Csat and retention.
 To improve, organizations need a CX strategy that accurately evaluates CX, has an effective CX design, and most importantly, has a CX strategy that is properly executed.

 There have been many stimulating discussions about future CX practices at the C-level and contact center senior executive level.
 These discussions focus on the importance of letting the customer choose the contact channel they prefer.
 Moreover, adding new contact channels, improving specific contact channel FCR performance, differentiating customer experience from competition, providing consistency among contact channels, and providing an omni-channel customer experience.